mikahado/gwe/README.md

 One important aspect of the app to understand is that it is programmed with multiple languages for all user-facing text.
 At any time a user can click a language selector button in the top nav bar and change the language of all text on the screen.
 Currently the app supports English & Spanish, and French is in the process of being incorporated.

 ### The MultiLingual API
 `src/data/model/multiLingual.js` is the heart of most of the app's multi-lingual capabilities.
-MultiLingual is a class whose consructor creates an object which can contain strings for enlish, spanish, and/or french and provides a basic API for getting the desired text in a specified language.
+MultiLingual is a class whose consructor creates an object which can contain strings for english, spanish, and/or french and provides a basic API for getting the desired text in a specified language.

 To illustrate how MultiLingual works, see the following code: